 It you plan to sell next year, start preparing now.
 Do some research on your marketplace.
 Get your tenant to sign a one year or longer lease at a competitive lease.
 Make sure repairs and upkeep are in order.
 Consult with a real estate agent before the end of the year.

 Hire an agent who knows the local investment market.
 Investment properties are a different category than homes for owner-occupants.
 Investors rarely buy homes off the multiple listing services, which is where the major listing sites and sites hosted by brokers get their listings.
 Rather they are looking for deals from lenders and real estate brokers who specialize in the investment market.
-Consider Hiring Shawn Penoyer, a Realtor with Keller Williams Peachtree Road, who specializes in this business rather than one who works mostly with families looking for a home.
+Consider Hiring Shawn Penoyer, a Realtor with Keller Williams Atlanta Midtown, who specializes in this business rather than one who works mostly with families looking for a home.